Backbase/golden-sample-app-android/README.md

 ##
 ## 💻 Getting started
 This project depends on various artifacts published to repositories on [Backbase Repo](https://repo.backbase.com).
 You must have read access to these repositories to build this project.
-The project also require a specific keystore in order for the app to communicate with the backend.
+The project also requires a specific keystore in order for the app to communicate with the backend.
 In order to configure the project, please follow this [guide on Backbase.io](https://backbase.io/developers/documentation/mobile-devkit/getting-started/set-up-android-development/).

 Note that this project connects to the EBP Sandbox Environment, for that you need to request an API key as [mentioned here](https://backbase.io/developers/documentation/api-sandbox/retail-banking-usa/android-guide/).
-Add the key to the `config.json` file in the assets folder.
+Add the key to the [config.json](app%2Fsrc%2Fmain%2Fassets%2Fbackbase%2Fconfig.json) file in the assets folder.

 ### 📱 Login
 In order to login you can find user credentials at [user-credentials page](https://backbase.io/ebp-sandbox/user-credentials?experience=retail)

 ## The Journey Architecture
-Bakcbase mobile is built with the journey architecture, where a journey is an independent set of screens that form a typical user journey. to lean more about the Backbase journey architecture read this [article](https://backbase.io/developers/documentation/retail-banking-universal/latest/system-wide/architecture/mobile-journey-architecture-understand/)

-## The Journey Architecture
-Bakcbase mobile is built with the journey architecture, where a journey is an independent set of screens that form a typical user journey. to lean more about the Backbase journey architecture read this [article](https://backbase.io/developers/documentation/retail-banking-universal/latest/system-wide/architecture/mobile-journey-architecture-understand/)
+Backbase mobile is built with the journey architecture, where a journey is an independent set of screens that form a typical user journey.
+To learn more about the Backbase journey architecture read this [article](https://backbase.io/developers/documentation/retail-banking-universal/latest/system-wide/architecture/mobile-journey-architecture-understand/).